 That means we will be following up this introductory article with a series of posts detailing all the best informational resources out there to start learning about longevity research and life-extension technology.
 From top anti-aging books, to the best blogs, podcasts, TED talks, and even Facebook groups, we’ll share the most helpful educational sources we’ve found on longevity so you can do a little digging yourself.

-From there we’re hoping to dive right into answering some of our more burning questions about human life extension by writing deep-dives into individual treatments, therapies, and supplements, as well as exploring what might be the best anti-aging diets, exercise regimens, and even how sleep, mental health, and gender impact longevity.
+From there we’re hoping to dive right into answering some of our more burning questions about human life extension by writing deep-dives into individual treatments, therapies, and supplements, as well as exploring what might be the best anti-aging diets, exercise regimens, and even how sleep, mental health, and gender impact longevity, not to mention how to track the effects all these things might be having on your body.

 And throughout we’ll be sharing our own up-to-date longevity regimens and any self-experiments on an eventual “Our current longevity regimens” page of the site so you can see what we’ve chosen to do, why, and any measurable results, with total transparency.